Infineon/IMR_REF_48V_2x1KW_ASFOC/README.md

     &nbsp;
 </li>
 <li id="step22"> To find the right offset value for the position angle sensor, launch a GUI Builder by pressing the first button (green button) on the right top corner of the GUI.<br>
 Press the open button ('Open Project') and navigate to the project folder to open the Enc_Sensor_Offsets.mcws project file.
-The project will automatically go into running mode once opened.<br>
+The project will automatically go into running mode once opened.<br><br>
 Alternatively, a new project can also be created by adding an input box (drag and drop) to contain the value of TLI_5012B_ABS_POS._ENC_SENSOR_OFST_S16 and remove the check for the 'Readonly', and set the minimum and maximum value to -32768 and 32767 accordingly.
 Add another input box for the second position sensor TLI_5012B_ABS_POS_M1._ENC_SENSOR_OFST_S16.
 Press the play button ('Switch to Run Mode') once it is ready to deploy in real time.
 <br><br>
 	<picture>